riaandeventer/HyperionDev_CR_THT/Section_A/readme_opt2.md

 However, there are a few issues with the program that could affect its correctness.
 For example, in the `reverse_string` method, the method name is `reverse_string` but the method body calls `reverseString`.
 This could cause errors or confusion for other developers working on the code.

 Additionally, in the `function` method, the parameter `maxNumber` is declared twice - once as a generic type parameter and once as an `int` variable.
-This could lead to errors or unexpected behavior if the two variables are not used consistently.
+This could lead to errors or unexpected behavior.

 ## Efficiency